-Algebra II Notes #2 Unit 2 page 1 The Equation of a Line In this part of the unit, a line will be described.
+General Algebra II Class Notes #2 Unit 2 page 1

+The Equation of a Line

+In this part of the unit, a line will be described.
 Your job will be to write its equation.
 We will start with a review of the three types of lines and their most common equations.

-Type 1: Horizontal Line Equation: y = kType 2: Vertical Line Equation: x = k Type 3: Oblique Line Equation: y = mx + b (slope-intercept equation) When writing the equation of a line, first determine the type of line.
-Then find its equation.
+Type 1: Horizontal Line Equation: $y = k$

+Type 2: Vertical Line Equation: $x = k$

+Type 3: Oblique Line Equation: y = mx + b (slope-intercept equation)

+When writing the equation of a line, first determine the type of line, then find its equation.
 Horizontal and vertical lines should be fairly routine (especially once you have done a few practice problems).
 Oblique lines are the most challenging.
 Of course if both the slope and the y-intercept are known, then the slope-intercept equation can be written easily.
 In the event that the y-intercept is not given, however, there is another equation that proves to be very useful.
 It is called the point-slope equation.
-If you know a point on the line, represented by $(x_1, y_1)$ , and the slope of the line, represented by m, then an equation of the line is $y - y_1 = m(x - x_1)$ .
-This equation is called the point-slope equation.
-The slope-intercept equation can easily be derived from this equation.
+If you know a point on the line, represented by (x_1, y_1) , and the slope of the line, represented by m, then an equation of the line is $y - y_1 = m(x - x_1)$.
+This equation is called a point-slope equation.

 Consider the following examples.

 Find the equation of each line described.
 If the line is oblique, then write the slope-intercept equation.

-1. the line through (3, -1) and (-2, -1)

-Note that the two points have the same y-coordinates.

-This tells us that the line is horizontal.

-y = -1

-2. the line through (3, -1) and (3, 5)

-Note that the two points have the same x-coordinates.

-This tells us that the line is vertical.

-x = 3

-3. the line through (-2, 5) with slope 0

-The fact that the slope is 0 tells us that the line is horizontal.

-The line contains the point (-2, 5).

-y = 5

-4. the line through (-2, 5) with õno slopeö

-The phrase ono slopeo is commonly used to describe the slope of a vertical line.
+1. The line through (3, -1) and (-2, -1) Note that the two points have the same y-coordinates.
+This tells us that the line is horizontal. y = -1 2.
+The line through (3, -1) and (3, 5) Note that the two points have the same x-coordinates.
+This tells us that the line is vertical. x = 3 3.
+The line through (-2, 5) with slope 0 The fact that the slope is 0 tells us that the line is horizontal The line contains the point (-2, 5). y = 5 4.
+The line through (-2, 5) with "no slope" The phrase "no slope" is commonly used to describe the slope of a vertical line.
 The slope of a vertical line is undefined.

-The line contains the point (-2, 5).
+The line contains the point (-2, 5). $x = -2$ 5.
+The line with slope 3 and y-intercept -1 This line is oblique.
+We are given that m = 3 and b = -1.